 2. Multi-Sensory Interfaces for Real-World Navigation: I develop wearable systems that leverage multi-sensory feedback—such as on-body haptics (IMWUT 2020), handheld vibrations (CHI 2021), and head-mounted light cues (IMWUT 2021)—to support navigation for BLV users.
 These interfaces help users follow paths smoothly and accurately in real-world environments.

 3. AI-Powered Interactive Learning Support: Beyond visual accessibility, I explore how human-AI systems can enhance self-directed learning and problem-solving for broader populations.
-Two collaborative projects will appear at the UIST 2025 paper track.
+Two collaborative projects will appear at the UIST 2025 full paper track.

 Beyond my research, I design indie games that encourage players to explore new knowledge, reflect on social issues, and reimagine how we engage with the digital world.
 These projects include: